Eligibility Requirements

 1. International Travel and Local Travel

-2. ASK participants will travel as a group during the overseas phase of the program.
-At the end of the overseas phase, participants who want to stay longer in Cambodia or who want to travel to other places are required to pay the difference in airfare or local transportation cost.
+2. Participants will travel as a group during the overseas phase of the program.
+At the end of the overseas phase, participants can choose to stay in Cambodia, go to other desitinations or go back home.

-1. US/ED requires that participants be covered by health and accident insurance plans that are valid abroad as well as in this country.
+1. University of Hawaii requires that participants be covered by health and accident insurance plans that are valid abroad as well as in this country.
 This insurance should include Emergency Medical Evaluation as well as Repatriation of Remains coverage.

-2. Neither US/ED nor the University of Hawai'i/ASK Program assumes any responsibility for any injury, accident, illness and loss of personal property or other contingencies that may befall project participants during or as result of their stay abroad.
+2. Neither the Khmer Abroad Program nor the University of Hawai‘i/the Intensive Abroad Program assumes any responsibility for any injury, accident, illness and loss of personal property or other contingencies that may befall project participants during or as result of their stay abroad.

 Participants are responsible for obtaining their passports and the appropriate visas.
 The grant does not provide funds for passport and visa expenses.

-6. Participant Information Required by ASK Prior to Departure
+5. Participant Information Required by the Intensive Abroad Program Prior to Departure

 Approximately five (5) weeks prior to the departure to the country of study, the participants must submit to the Project Director the following documents: